How to Start a Nonprofit in PA: Everything You Need to Know

 Research Existing Nonprofits to Confirm a New Organization is Necessary

-Before you begin your nonprofit, you want to see if there are any areas within your own community that have needs that are not met by these established organizations.
-If one of these needs is inline with your specific cause, then establishing your nonprofit is a good idea.
+Before you begin your nonprofit, you'll want to see if there are any areas within your own community that have needs that are not being met by these established organizations.
+If one of these needs is in line with your specific cause, then establishing your nonprofit is a good idea.